mhayashi1120/auto-highlight-symbol-mode/README.md

 ### Plugin definition

-If you want to define plugin, please use this macro
+If you want to define the plugin, please use this macro.

 	(ahs-regist-range-plugin PLUGIN-NAME BODY &optional DOCSTRING)